What Are Verb Phrases?

 Modal verbs also function as finite verbs.
-Although, they cannot be conjugated in different tenses, but they do show the speaker and mood.
+Although they cannot be conjugated in different tenses, they do show the speaker and mood.

-These verb phrases follow the subject of the sentence and function as the action in the sentence.
-Verb phrases can include all of these words in the predicate, or the helping and main verb only.
-It depends on how the phrase is used.
+Verb phrases typically follow the subject of a sentence and indicate the action within the sentence.
+A verb phrase can consist of all the words in the predicate, or it can consist of just the auxiliary and main verbs, depending on how the phrase is used.

 Verb Phrases vs. Verbal Phrases

-- infinitive phrases: They can function as a noun, adjective or adverb.
+- Infinitive phrases can function as a noun, adjective or adverb.

 I really wanted

 The phrase is the direct object of the verb 'want,' therefore, it is acting like a noun.

 - Participial phrases can function as an adjective and begin with a participle.